cmoffroad/osm-guidelines/README.md

 ### Merge Road Segments:

-- are both road segments consecutive, follow the main way and share identical tag classification including surface and highway?
+- are both road segments consecutive, follow the main way and share identical tag classification including `surface`, `highway` and `source`?
   - `yes`: both segments can be merged
   - `no`: do not merge